 Community Partners, including Kawartha Lakes Community Futures Development Corporation and the Province of Ontario, are encouraged to support the CIP where priorities and funding scope are in alignment.
-Supplementary funding may be available through other programs, such as the City's Secondary Suite Program, Multi-Unit Rehabilitation Program and New Rental Housing Program; and, the Province's rebate program for development charges on new, purpose-built rental housing.
+Supplementary funding may be available through other programs, such as the City's Secondary Suite Program, Multi-Unit Rehabilitation Program and New Rental Housing Program; and, other Provincial programs that may be available at a given time, such as the Province's rebate program for development charges on new, purpose-built rental housing.
 CIP financial incentives may be stacked with other sources of funding, subject to any applicable terms.